xinzhige/github-pages/content/about.md

 Professional Experience:

 * Senior Data Scientist at Akamai Technologies
-* Software Engineering Intern at Volkswagen Group of America's Innovation and Engineering Center
+* Software Engineering Intern at the Innovation and Engineering Center, Volkswagen Group of America

 Education: